mtholder/intro-python-phylogenetics/query-wikipedia-README.md

 This makes it much easier to debug than trying to write the whole thing.

-### First step - finding the Wikipedia page for a species
+### First task - finding the Wikipedia page for a species
 Wikipedia pages each have a unique title, but the title of the page for a species is usually its
     common name (not its scientific name).
 In most cases, the first search hit for a scientific name will be the Wikipedia page for that